Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.

 Vasculitis can affect people of all ages, but some types are more common among certain age groups.

 Vasculitis may affect arteries (large, medium, or small), capillaries, veins, or a combination.
 It may affect a whole blood vessel or only part of it.
-It may affect blood vessels that supply one part of the body, such as the head or skin, or blood vessels that supply many different organs (called systemic vasculitis).
+It may affect blood vessels that supply one part of the body, such as the head, nerves, or skin; or blood vessels that supply many different organs (called systemic vasculitis).
 Any organ system can be affected.
-Sometimes vasculitis affects the skin but not the internal organs.
+Sometimes vasculitis affects the skin but not the internal organs (cutaneous vasculitis).

-Symptoms may result from direct damage to the blood vessels or from indirect damage to tissues (such as nerves or organs) whose blood supply has been disrupted or reduced (ischemia).
+Symptoms of vasculitis may result from direct damage to the blood vessels or from indirect damage to tissues (such as nerves or organs) whose blood supply has been disrupted or reduced (ischemia).

 Symptoms vary depending on the size and location of the affected blood vessels and the degree of damage caused to the affected organs.
 For example, the following may occur: